jsutton/cfplot/README.md

-# cfplot
+# cfplot - Generate waterfall graphs of CloudFormation runs

+Cfplot is a python script that generates waterfall diagrams of CloudFormation stack execution times.
+It can be used to optimize stack execution or identify long running resource deployments.

+When run, cfplot will connect to AWS, grab the output of describe_stacks and generate a horizontal waterfall diagram similar to a webpage load waterfall diagram.

-## Overview
+## Background

 It was increasingly cumbersome to eye-grep CF output in the AWS console.
 I couldn't find another tool out there to provide individual resource deployment time so I wrote this.
 Please use at your own risk.
 No warranties expressed or implied.

-This will connect to AWS, grab the output of describe_stacks and generate a horizontal waterfall diagram similar to a webpage load waterfall diagram.

 ## Requirements